scrtlabs/secret-ai-contracts/subscription-manager/Readme.md

 The Claive Subscription Manager Contract is designed for subscription-based use cases, where an admin manages subscribers using their public keys.
 The contract keeps track of registered subscribers and API keys, ensuring that only authorized admins can manage them.

 ### Contract State

 The contract stores:

 - **Admin Address**: The account that has permission to register or remove subscribers, manage API keys, and change admin rights.
 - **Subscribers**: A mapping from a public key to the subscriber's status (active or inactive).
-- **API Keys**: A mapping of API keys used for external access control.
+- **API Keys**: A mapping of hashed API keys used for external access control.
+The API keys are stored as SHA-256 hashes to enhance security.

 ### Methods

 1. **Instantiate**
    - Initializes the contract and sets the admin to the sender's address.

 2. **Execute**
    - `RegisterSubscriber`: Adds a new subscriber using their public key.
 Only callable by the admin.
    - `RemoveSubscriber`: Removes a subscriber using their public key.
 Only callable by the admin.
    - `SetAdmin`: Changes the admin to a new address.
 Only callable by the current admin.
    - `AddApiKey`: Adds a new API key for access control.
+The API key is hashed using SHA-256 before storage.
 Only callable by the admin.
    - `RevokeApiKey`: Revokes an existing API key.
+The API key must be provided in plaintext, and the contract verifies its hash.
 Only callable by the admin.

 3. **Query**
    - `SubscriberStatus`: Checks if a subscriber with the given public key is active.
-   - `ApiKeys`: Returns a list of all registered API keys.
+   - `ApiKeysWithPermit`: Returns a list of all registered API keys.
+The query requires a valid permit signed by the admin to ensure secure access.

 ---

 ## Prerequisites

 To use and deploy this contract, you'll need:

 - [**SecretCLI**](https://docs.scrt.network/secret-network-documentation/infrastructure/secret-cli) for interacting with the Secret Network.
 - [**LocalSecret**](https://docs.scrt.network/secret-network-documentation/development/readme-1/setting-up-your-environment) for local testing and development.